Request a free callback

 Slater and Gordon Lawyer Jessica Standley is leading our team of Solicitors representing over 170 victims who suffered sexual or physical abuse arising out of the Jimmy Savile allegations.
 Our team is helping victims whose accounts cover periods from the late 1950s and who were abused at varying stages of their life, ranging from childhood to adulthood.

 We recognise that in a number of cases, victims have been unable to talk about what happened to them previously.
 Overcoming that painful barrier to enable victims to talk to someone is one of the biggest hurdles.

 If you have suffered physical or sexual abuse in connection with the Jimmy Savile allegations we encourage you to speak to one of our specialist team and to report it to the Police.
-Operation Yewtree is the Police team investigating the criminal allegations and can be contacted here.
+Operation Yewtree is the Police team investigating the criminal allegations.

 Many of the accounts that we have received took place over a variety of locations, including the BBC, Leeds General Infirmary, Stoke Mandeville Hospital, Broadmoor Hospital, Duncroft School and premises linked to Jimmy Savile.
 We are assisting each of our clients in documenting what happened to them, with a view to bringing claims that will achieve recognition of the horrific circumstances they have endured.